 Reading Tutor/Educational Consultant

-Employment of instructional coordinators is projected to grow 11% from 2016 to 2026, faster than the average for all occupations as schools increasingly turn to instructional coordinators to develop better curriculums and improve teachers’ effectiveness.
+Employment of instructional coordinators is projected to grow 6% from 2018 to 2028, as fast as the average for all occupations.
+As emphasis on student achievement data grows, schools may look to instructional coordinators to develop more successful practices.